tableau/webdataconnector/docs/docs/wdc_simulator.md

    The simulator opens.
-By default, the <span class="uicontrol">WDC URL</span> box is preloaded with the path to the StockConnector sample that's in the Examples folder.
+By default, the <span class="uicontrol">WDC URL</span> box is preloaded with the path to the StockQuoteConnector sample that's in the Examples folder.
 To work with a different web data connector, enter the URL of that connector.